 - A user story is clear if all scrum members know what it means.
 If you manage to adapt acceptance criteria and collaboratively write user stories, you will only facilitate clarity.

-Simply put, DoR identifies criteria that a particular user story needs to meet to be considered for estimation and inclusion into a sprint.
+Simply put, Defifiniton of Ready (DoR) identifies criteria that a particular user story needs to meet to be considered for estimation and inclusion into a sprint.

 Agile development considers user stories as one of the leading development artifacts; however, scrum doesn't require teams to use either acceptance criteria or user stories.
 If PBI is too big to be put into a sprint, teams will break it down into user stories and further into a set of tasks.